Chain Drive Adjustable Swingarms: FLH/FLT (TC/M8), M8 Softail, and FXR

 If you are building a big inch FXR the stock swingarm is simply not strong enough.
 FXR's and FLT/FLH have different shock lengths and shock eye locations.
 We make a special swingarm for the FXRs that uses a late model, 2002 to 2008, FLT/FLH swingarm that we convert to chain drive.

-Here is a CVO2 swingarm off of our FXR Turbo with a red arrow showing the weak point, among others, in the stock FXR swingarm when used in high horsepower situations like 300 hp turbos or built 130 hp 124" motors.
+Here is a CVO2 swingarm off of our FXR Orca Turbo with a red arrow showing the weak point, among others, in the stock FXR swingarm when used in high horsepower situations like 300 hp turbos or built 130 hp 124" motors.
 The Cleve Block bushings have to go and we use the 2002 to 2008 Dresser swingarm with spherical bearings.
-The later model swingarms are twice as strong and we convert them to chain drive with 2" of adjustment.
+The later model swingarms are twice as strong and we convert them to chain drive with 0-2" of adjustment.

 For high hp it does no good just to upgrade the bearings in a stock FXR swingarm.
 Go straight to a late model rear wheel with the 25mm rear axle and upgrade your caliper at the same time.
 You can run a 150 rear tire upgrading from the OEM 130 size, using a 16" or 17" rim.
-25mm wheel bearsings.
+25mm wheel bearings.

-Above: Top axle is 5/8" FXR or EVO Dresser.
+Above: Top swingarm pivot axle is 5/8": FXR or EVO Dresser.
 Lower photo is later 2002-2008 3/4"transmission shaft.

 FXR with conversion to TC (pre 2009 Dresser) Swingarm w/ 5/8" Shaft Spherical Bearing

-In the picture above, at the top, are some really questionable White Delrin spacers that are sold with tubular inserts that, with the help of some grease/paste, are supposted to act as swingarm bearings .
+In the picture above, at the top, are some really questionable White Delrin spacers that are sold with tubular inserts that, with the help of some grease/paste, are supposed to act as swingarm bearings .
 This is by no means a bearing in any sense of the word.
 It is patently stupid...Crude in execution, a low-tech bushing.

 The original rubber-mounted FXR/FL's had complex Cleveblock swingarm pivots that were designed with rubber internals, derived from Norton Isolastic mounts, that had a singular purpose of damping vibrations beween the swingarm and the engine-transmission-frame assembly.
-These were part of the reason why FXR's became so revered for their handling and smoothness...But they do wear out a long ways down the road.
-The subject of mis-guided scorn these days...but in anno 1984, with 58hp EVOs, it was a revolution,
+These were part of the reason why FXR's became so revered for their handling and smoothness...But the Cleveblocks do wear out a long way down the road.

-Harley then transitioned with the TC Dressers to spherical bearings which are actual free rotating bearings, non-rubber isolated, which eliminated the Cleveblock rubber isolation.
+Harley then transitioned with the TC Dressers to spherical bearings which are free rotating bearings, non-rubber isolated, which eliminated the Cleveblock rubber isolation.

 If you choose to do this be aware you must change your rear wheel, axle, and brake assembly for the 25mm rear axle and later model brake calipers.
 Do not attempt to drill or ream your transmission case for the late 3/4" axle.
 There may be more stronger Delkron FXR cases with 5/8" and 3/4"pivots...even though Delkron went away long ago.